Memorial Hall (Harvard University): Annenberg Hall

 Alumni (now Annenberg) Hall in 1878"in which students and graduates might be inspired by the pictured and sculpted presence of [Harvard's] founders, benefactors, faculty, presidents, and most distinguished sons".
 A 1916 guide described it as "very impressive; in spite of the mistake of ill-placed rows of hat-racks ..."

 Drawing by F.~G. Attwood for the Harvard Lampoon (1877), "Manners And Customs Of Ye Harvard Studente".
 Donald Harnish Fleming wrote, "If you are stuck with a friend or relative who wants to see the sights of Cambridge ... treat him to a view of the animals feeding in Mem.
 Hall", but another observer claimed, "In the great Memorial Hall ... the best of deportment is always to be seen".

 What was originally known as Alumni Hall—nine thousand square feet shaped by massive wooden trusses, walnut paneling, and a blue, stenciled ceiling—was dedicated in 1874.

 Originally intended for formal occasions such as alumni dinners, it was almost immediately converted to a dining commons, and was for fifty years the college's main dining hall (charging, in 1884, $3.97 for a month's meals).
 In 1893, Harvard Graduates Magazine described "the throngs of men who, at one o'clock, are to be seen racing across the yard from Harvard, Boylston, and Sever [Halls], striving to reach [Memorial] Hall ahead of slower competitors for vacant seats at the overtaxed tables".

 But "as the center of University life moved south toward the Charles, [the dining commons] became less popular and closed in 1925" (see Harvard College § House system), after which Alumni Hall saw mostly light use, typically as a venue for dances, banquets, examinations, and the like.
 In 1934, The New York Times reported that Harvard officials had "at last found a use for Memorial Hall" by siting a rifle range in the basement.

 During World War II, the Crimson reported that "the Great Hall" was being used "in winter-time for the 6 o'clock in the morning calisthenics of the [military] Chaplain's School" (though without explaining why Harvard Divinity students had been singled out for this treatment) and intimated that Stevens Laboratory, in the basement, "is doing secret work in acoustics".

-After extensive renovations, in 1996 the space was renamed Annenberg Hall and supplanted, as the freshmen dining hall, the Harvard Union, which had performed that function during most of the intervening time.
+After extensive renovations, in 1996 the space was renamed Annenberg Hall and supplanted, as the freshman dining hall, the Harvard Union, which had performed that function during most of the intervening time.

 Sanders Theatre

-Sanders Theatre, substantially completed in 1875 and first used for Harvard's 1876 commencement, was inspired by Christopher Wren's Sheldonian Theatre.
+Sanders Theatre, completed in 1875 and first used for Harvard's 1876 commencement, was inspired by Christopher Wren's Sheldonian Theatre.